CodeYourFuture/curriculum/common-content/en/module/js2/querying/index.md

 1. On your local machine, set up a new directory with an `index.html` and `script.js`.
 2. Make sure you start with the same static HTML as the example above.
-3. Double check your script file is linked to your html file.
+3. Double-check your script file is linked to your html file.
 4. Try querying the DOM and accessing various elements like the `textarea` element.
 5. Try typing in the `textarea` element, and then accessing its `value` property in Dev Tools.